Probate Q&A Series

 When you buy real property from an estate in North Carolina, unpaid estate claims can create a cloud on title.
 Title insurance companies insure against hidden defects.
 They require proof that creditors cannot later assert liens or claims against the property.
 To protect the buyer, title insurers often demand that the estate settle or clear all known claims before closing.

 Under North Carolina law, a personal representative must publish a Notice to Creditors (N.C.
 Gen. Stat. § 28A-19-2).
 This notice begins the clock on the statutory deadline for filing claims.
 General creditors have three months from first publication to file (see N.C.
 Gen. Stat. § 28A-19-3).
-Related parties may file up to one year after the decedent’s death.
+Claims by the personal representative, the personal representative’s spouse, agents, or attorneys are subject to different statutory rules and deadlines.

 Title insurers will typically require one of the following before issuing a policy and allowing the closing to proceed:

-• Evidence that the three-month (or one-year) claims period has expired with no filed claims.
+• Evidence that the three-month claims period has expired with no filed claims, or that any applicable claim period for particular claimants has been addressed.

-• An affidavit from the personal representative confirming all known claims have been paid or approved by the court.
+• An affidavit from the personal representative confirming all known claims have been paid or otherwise resolved.

 • An indemnity agreement or escrow arrangement to protect against potential claims that surface after closing.

-If the estate still owes money to creditors, the personal representative cannot deliver an uncontested deed.
-Title companies will delay the transaction or require an escrow holdback until the estate resolves those claims.
+If the estate still owes money to creditors, the personal representative may be unable to deliver title acceptable to the title insurer without resolving those claims or providing other protection.
+Title companies may delay the transaction or require an escrow holdback until the estate resolves those claims.
 In some cases, the parties may seek a court order authorizing a sale despite unresolved debts, but that adds time and expense.

 By following the notice and claims process in Chapter 28A of the North Carolina General Statutes, you reduce the risk of post-closing claims.
 Clear communication between the personal representative, the title insurer and the closing attorney keeps the sale on track.